 Behind lace-curtained windows, Seattle’s best Italian ristorante beckons.
 The Piedmontese fare is equally rustic and exquisite.
 Tucked into homemade pastas are indulgent fillings such as the beloved butter and sage Tajarin, succulent meats, and braised pork belly.
 The $100 tasting menu of antipasti, primi, and secondi is worth the splurge.

-, Chef Stuart Lane infuses each bite with skilled authenticity.
+Trained in Italy and at local Italian stalwart Café Juanita, Chef Stuart Lane infuses each bite with skilled authenticity.
 The candlelit room oozes romance especially when paired with a bottle from the well-curated wine list.
-Make like an Italian and have an apertivo at the adjacent bar, Artusi
+Make like an Italian and have an apertivo at the adjacent bar, Artusi.

 Packed since opening in 2011, Revel lives up to its name.
 Conviviality abounds at this Asian street food joint, the casual cousin to Rachel Yang’s and Seif Churchi’s Joule.
 Fans go gaga over Yang’s comfort Korean—pork belly & kimchi pancakes, short rib dumplings, and Dungeness crab noodles.